Table of Contents: Case of the Ingenious A

 Chapter Two: Going to Africa Via Boston (1786-1790) - His reaction to his Tortola slave plantation and his secret plan to take America's blacks to Africa; a philosophical career in Philadelphia with Fitch's steamboat, a two day study of architecture, marriage and back to Tortola

-Chapter Three: "What is Become of L'Enfant?"
-(1777 to 1792) - An interlude tracing the conception and planning of the City of Washington with a focus on L'Enfant whose fall allowed Thornton to rise
+Chapter Three: "“give beauty & granduer to the pile” (1777 to 1792) - An interlude tracing the conception and planning of the City of Washington with a focus on L'Enfant whose fall allowed Thornton to rise with help from friends

-Chapter Five: Design By Committee (1793-4) - Architect Stephen Hallet find flaws in Thornton's design and a committee chaired by Jefferson accepts his changes;
+Chapter Four: Design by Committee (1793) Architect Stephen Hallet find flaws in Thornton's design and a committee chaired by Jefferson accepts his changes but saves Thornton's reputation and his own.

-Chapter Seven: Walls Fall Down (1795-6) - Thornton fails to win the president's confidence; the Capitol's foundation walls collapse; George Hadfield, an architect sent from England, criticizes the Capitol design.
+Chapter Six: Walls Fall Down (1795-6) - Thornton fails to win the president's confidence; the Capitol's foundation walls collapse; George Hadfield, an architect sent from England, criticizes the Capitol design.

-Chapter Nine: Tayloe Wins a Race (1797) and buys a building lot; Thornton buys lots nearby, moves to the city and rents a house.
-He shares his vision of the city with the retiring president.
+Chapter Eight: Tayloe Wins a Race (1797) and buys a building lot; Thornton buys lots nearby, but seems more interested in grander things than designing and building houses.

 Sources: I provide links to those available on-line